eggchop/Spending-Tracker_Solo-Project/README.md

 # Spending Tracker (1-week Solo Project)

+This is the brief I chose at CodeClan for my solo project.

+## Brief
 Build an app that allows a user to track their spending.

 #### Inspired by: